trustboost-ugr/Logs2Chatbot/README.md

 ---

-## Phase I: Working with the released Rasa projects
+## 3. Working with the released Rasa projects

 Each project under `projects/` is a standard Rasa 3.x project.
 In the Rasa environment: